Finding the Best Bike Rack or Carrier for your Car

-Because I couldn’t make the decision on my own, I consulted James, an seasoned cyclist at Bicycle Garage Indy (thanks James, you the man!).
-Between the two of us, here are the best places to start when picking a bike rack for your car, the pluses and minuses of each type, and a few top recommendations.
+Because I couldn’t make the decision on my own, I consulted James, an seasoned cyclist at Bicycle Garage Indy (thanks James, you the man!) on what, today, are the best bike rack carriers for cars.
+Between the two of us, here are the best places to start when picking a bike rack for your car, the pluses and minuses of each type, and a few top recommendations based on what people voted best bike rack from the selection available.

-Choosing a Bike Rack for a car: Where to Start
+Choosing the Best Bike Rack for Your Car: Where to Start

-The most important thing is finding a bicycle rack that fits your car (or cars if you’re sharing).
+The most important thing, before deciding on the best bike rack, is finding a bicycle rack that fits your car (or cars if you’re sharing).
 Talking to an expert like James at your local bike shop is the best bet for making sure the rack will fit your car, but you can get a good idea of what’s required by each type in our info below.
 Many manufacturers also provide fitting guides, such as that provided here by Thule.
 There are so many different types of vehicle and corresponding bike rack that it’s worth putting a bit of research in before purchasing.

 Next, make sure your bike fits the rack.
 If you have a low-frame women’s bike or oddly shaped soft-tail bike frame, you’ll need a bike beam to replace the absence of an appropriate frame bar (see below).